SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Enumerations.rst

 and sets ``element`` to the contents of that optional if it can be retrieved.
 In this case, it is not possible to retrieve an element for ``8``, and so the ``else`` branch is executed instead.

+..
+TODO: there's probably a better subject for this, where the set of things can be completely enumerated in the book, thereby making more sense of the unfindable number.